ArifZx/phaser3-typescript-webpack-externals-template/README.md

 A Phaser 3 project template with ES6 support via [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

-Loading images via JavaScript module `import` is also supported (see at the #Writing Code).
+Loading files via JavaScript module `import` is also supported (see at the #Writing Code).

 ## Requirements